rubik/radon/README.rst

 Requirements
 ------------

-Radon will run from **Python 2.6** to **Python 3.3** (endpoints inclusive) with a single code base and without the need of tools like 2to3 or six.
-It can also run on **PyPy** without any problems (version tested: 1.9 and 2.0.0).
+Radon will run from **Python 2.6** to **Python 3.3** with a single code base and without the need of tools like 2to3 or six.
+It can also run on **PyPy** without any problems (currently only PyPy 2.0.0 is tested).

-Radon does not depend on any other Python package.
+Radon does not depend on any other Python package (except *Baker* for the command line, but it is an optional dependency).

 Installation
 ------------